ibmo96/QSX/README.md

 - The tool provides a test script for generating a quantum-secure self-signed (or part of a chain) certificate.

+## Prerquesites
+- Debian/Ubuntu machine.
+- Having an Nginx installation of >=14.1.2
+- For enabling a post-quantum  endpoint you should already have HTTPS enabled ([Certbot](https://github.com/certbot/certbot) is a great tool to enable HTTPS on Nginx.

 ### HOWTO

 #### 1: Setup